 When you are young, or even when you are coming up to retirement, old age can seem a lifetime away.
-However, you will be a senior in no time at all, and the plans that you put in place when you are younger can drastically affect your quality of life when the time comes.
+However, you will be a senior in no time at all, who may need a hearing aid, a cane or more medications than you do now; and the plans that you put in place when you are younger can drastically affect your quality of life when the time comes.
 Then, here are some top steps that you can take at any age to help you to prepare for the future.

 Look at your living options

 Everyone has a different idea about where and how they want to live when they get older, and it is important to research the options that you have now.
 For instance, many older people have to live in assisted care facilities or retirement communities that can boost their quality of life in their later years.
 For instance, at HCR Manorcare, they can care for a wide variety of seniors with differing health conditions, as well as those who want to live independently.
 By looking at your choices before you need them, you can ensure that you are able to choose the right option without feeling rushed to come to a quick decision.